 Check out our case study where we created an IoT-centric ecosystem for one of our client: Enviro 360

 Inventory management solution based on IoT and RFID uses tags to track every product.
 The tag has a unique identification number (UID) containing encoded digital information such as model, batch number, expiration date, etc. RFID readers scan the tags and extract tags’ UID.
 They further transmit to the cloud for processing.
 Along with the tags’ UID, the cloud also receives the reader’s location.
 Based on this data, the cloud states the location of the product, and displays the real-time update.

 Let’s see the technical components and how they communicate with the product.

 The first is RFID.
 It has three main components: RFID tags, RFID antennas, and RFID readers.

 An RFID tag consists of a UID that carries information about a specific product.
-You can attach these tags to any physical surface, raw material, package, crate, and pallet.
+You can attach the UID to any physical surface, raw material, package, crate, and pallet.
 Remember the tag for every product will be different.
 For example, if the inventory is chocolate, adding an RFID tag to the chocolate is not feasible.
 Instead, you can add the tag to the pallet.
-So, the first time, a product enters the inventory store, an RFID tag is attached to it.
-It contains all its information.
+So, the first time, a product enters the inventory store, you utilize a RFID tag that contains all its information.

 An RFID reader uses radio waves to write to and read from the tags.
 It can read from a number of tags at once over a distance.
-When a reader catches the UIDs of the tags, it reads the data of the product and transmits it to the cloud, together with the reader’s location and time of reading.
+When a reader catches the UIDs of the tags, it reads the data of the product.
+Then it transmits the data to the cloud, together with the reader’s location and time of reading.

-So, when a reader reads a tag to gather information, the antennas intercept those waves and then supply energy for tags’ operation and transmits radio waves from tags to the reader.
+So, when a reader reads a tag to gather information, RFID antennas catch the waves from the reader to supply energy for tags’ operation and transmits radio waves from tags to the reader.